Macpac Duolight Tent Review | The Tent That Keeps On Giving

 If you’re looking for a backcountry tent that offers maximum space and comfort for livability, the Macpac Duolight will not let you down.
 The Macpac Duolight Tent boasts massive internal space when compared to competing tents in its category and was the ultimate reason behind our purchase.

 The ample headroom and livable space that make the Duolight so comfortable are facilitated by a central ridge pole and its dome-like design.
-Despite its average peak height of 1.05 m, the pole structure maximises interior room, allowing more than two people to sit up comfortably.
+The pole structure maximises interior room, allowing for an average peak height of 1.09 m inside.
+This is easily tall enough for more than two people to sit up comfortably.
 The freestanding construction also keeps the tent base taut, even when camping on difficult terrain like rock or alpine grass.

 In addition to the tent’s interior, having two doors and vestibules massively increases comfort in bad weather.
 This allows both users to get in and out of the tent quickly and provides space to remove wet gear without having to wait for one another.
 The vestibules also offer plenty of space for storing gear outside and serve as a great cooking space when the weather turns south.